PHSKC-APDE/frankenpop_pub/README.md

 on carrying forward the MARS assignments from 2010 is unknown, However, it is still probably better to use the 2010 scalars rather than other assignment approaches (e.g. relative to category size).

+Note: This method could probably be improved by taking into account the age categories MARS reports as well as aging folks through.
+Maybe fit a model to impute the people who have been born since the last census.
+Compare reassignment percentages by age group

 ### 3. Create Frankenpop